taverentech/puppet/masterless/README.md

 ##############################################################################
 #(@) Joe DeCello, 2014
 ##############################################################################
-# 2011 - wrote first version to for client to deploy apps on appliances
+# 2011 - wrote first version for client to deploy apps on appliances
 # 2014 - updated for masterless architecture and hiera

 There are two very clear use cases for this wrapper script: